skip-sudo/ciscopkg_audit/README.md

 ```

 #### Install Python packages
 First create a python virtual environment.
 It is not a hard requirement but recommended.
-And use python3 (tested on python 3.7.3).
 ```
 virtualenv -p python3 venv3-ciscopkag
 source venv3-ciscopkag/bin/activate